prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 A bitcoin is one unit of digital currency.
 It is considered a decentralized currency.

-Instead of a central authority like a bank or a government, the community is in control of Bitcoin.
+Instead of a central authority like a bank or a credit card company, the community is in control of Bitcoin.

 Each transaction is recorded in a public network called the blockchain.
 Miners verify these transactions.